cececombemale/Cats-Dogs/README.md

+# Dogs&Cats
 This is a project submitted to HackNY Spring'18 Hackathon.
+It won the "Best Use of GIPHY API" award.

 As this was our first hackathon, we wanted to have fun and play around with APIs.
 Also, we wanted to address a social problem.